 spfarm.
 Who is spfarm?

 This is also something that drives me nuts.
 Active Directory provides you the ability to use up to 20 characters for an account.
 Make use of them.
 There is a difference between a workflow.farmadmin and a sharepoint.farmadmin.
 More often than not you will find a spfarm as service account and as SharePoint farm admin.
 So, what is the purpose of the account?
+Is it the farm administrator or a service account?
 You cannot tell just by the name.

 So think of a speaking name and place them in a good OU within your Active Directory.
 This will make it easier for later to see what was the purpose of this account.